 Acupuncture is the most commonly known treatment modality used in Chinese medicine.
-Acupuncture is the practice of piercing the skin and body tissues with thin, sterile, single-use needles.
+Acupuncture is the practice of piercing the skin, muscles, and body tissues with thin, sterile, single-use needles.
 Acupuncture is used on specific points that have a specific effect on the body.
-By piercing these points located at the surface of the body, the deeper circulatory channels and organs of the body are accessed, and the bodies natural healing resources are activated.
+Piercing these specific points activates muscle fibers, fascia, interstitial tissues, nerves, and blood vessels.
+Through this network of body tissues, acupuncture has the ability to affect the internal organs as well.
+Manipulating these tissues of the body stimulates the bodies natural healing resources.
 The practice of acupuncture is relatively painless.
 The needles used are not hollow like the hypodermic needles you may be used to.
 In fact, about 15 acupuncture needles can fit inside one hypodermic needle!

-There are some cases where a small electrical current is connected to the needles and consequently flows through the meridians.
+There are some cases where a small electrical current is connected to the needles and consequently flows through the network of body tissues.
 It is painless, and feels more like an internal massage than electricity.
 The continuous stimulation of the needles with the electricity has a profound effect on pain syndromes.
 Studies have shown that electro-acupuncture stimulates the release of several endorphins and can cause pain relief for up to several days.

 Chinese herbal medicine uses the fundamentals of TCM to categorize natural substances that are used for medicinal purposes.
 Plants, animal parts, insects, and minerals are all present in the Chinese herbal materia medica.
 Collectively, they are referred to as herbs.
 If you would like to take Chinese herbs, but have concerns about them containing animal or incest parts, there is usually an alternative.
 Please don't hesitate to express your concern.